(Click one to go dierctly there)

 TEMO 12 pc 5 gram syringes diamond compound polishing paste - For flat lap film disks (placed over a blank master lap), and uncharged plates used on cabochon machines.
 The different meshes are for various polishing steps.
 You decide what works for you (you may want much smaller mesh paste for very hard material like Topaz or Sapphire; 6 micron is good for agate), then get one mesh or the set for a better value.
 Oil based so the paste doesn't contaminate other disks.

-Cabochon template - Use this to mark a slab you want to trim and make a cabochon from.
+Lortone Lapidary Templates - Use this to mark a slab you want to trim and make a cabochon from.
 A brass or aluminum marking pencil is necessary to trace the outline onto a slab.
 There are also templates for many different shapes, but these are the standard shapes that fit jewelry settings.
-A transparent template is also good to have in case you lose your mark and have to redraw it.
-I strongly recommend a metal template for marking your slab the first time, then you know you have the exact shape.
+I strongly recommend aluminum templates, plastic and agate do not get along well.
+These will last a lifetime.

-Silicon carbide grit - If you are doing more than a couple tumbler batches a year you are better off buying grit in bulk.
-For tumbling I recommend 60/90 for the first step, 120/220 for the second, and 500F (500 and finer, or 500/600) for the third.
+Silicon carbide grit - (this links to the tumbler pack).
+If you are doing more than a couple tumbler batches a year you are better off buying grit in bulk.
+For tumbling I recommend 60/90 for the first step, 120/220 for the second, and 500F for the third.
 A slash like in 60/90 means the grit is between those two sizes and is called ungraded.
 Graded grit is the exact listed size, i.e. 60, 90, 220).
+F means "and finer".
 I use only graded grit for sphere making, ungraded for tumbling.
 Expect to pay about $2.50/lb. to $3.50 for 25 lbs. of 60/90 to 500F.
 You can pay a LOT more so shop around.

 Users may download this World Wide Web page for personal use only.
 Unauthorized copying or distribution of this page or any of its contents without the express permission of the author is expressly forbidden.